autocrypt/autocrypt/doc/contact.rst

 - join chats at **#autocrypt on freenode or matrix.org**.

+- **Tuesdays** are "Autocrypt tuesday" where Autocrypt involved folks agreed to try to be present, merge PRs and discuss any related topic.

 - collaborate through PRs, issues and edits on our `github Autocrypt repo`_

 .. _`Autocrypt mailing list`: https://lists.mayfirst.org/mailman/listinfo/autocrypt